oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    If the source is an Oracle RAC database, and SNAPSHOT CONTROLFILE is not on a shared location, configure SNAPSHOT CONTROLFILE to point to a shared location on all Oracle RAC nodes to avoid the ORA-00245 error during backups to Oracle Object Store.

-   For example, if the database is deployed on ASM storage, use the below command to configure snapshot controlfile.
+   For example, if the database is deployed on ASM storage, use similar commnas as below to configure snapshot controlfile.

      ```text
      <copy>